andersonshatch/soma-ctrl/README.md

 `somactrl -l 3000`

 ## To use with MQTT
-Specify a broker URL with `-url` option:
+Specify a broker URL with `--url` option:
-`somactrl -url mqtt://yourbroker` (mqtt/mqtts/ws/wss accepted)
+`somactrl --url mqtt://yourbroker` (mqtt/mqtts/ws/wss accepted)

 Username and password for MQTT may be specified with `-u` and `-p` option